postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 [![nextSteps docs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-nextsteps.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-nextsteps.png)

 <h3 id="mock_servers">Creating mock servers</h3>
-A [mock server  ](/docs/postman/mock_servers/setting_up_mock){:target="_blank"} simulates each endpoint in a Postman Collection.
+A [mock server](/docs/postman/mock_servers/setting_up_mock){:target="_blank"} simulates each endpoint in a Postman Collection.
 You can mock a request and response in Postman before you send the actual request or set up a single endpoint to return the response.

 1. In the header toolbar, click the **New** button.
 2. In the **Create New** tab, click “Mock Server”.